-A textbook on astronomy can only take you so far.
+A textbook on astronomy for kids can only take you so far.
 There’s no way better to really learn astronomy unless you get outside and look up, and this gives kids a great opportunity to get fresh air, go camping in the backyard, light a campfire, and enjoy the great outdoors.

 8. Astronomy is fun and attracts young people to the sciences

 There are very few children I’ve ever met that don’t love to talk about stars, planets, supernovas, moons, comets, and asteroids.
-Astronomy usually ranks up there with dinosaurs for sparking interest in the sciences.
+Astronomy for kids usually ranks up there with dinosaurs for sparking interest in the sciences.

 9. Astronomy, unlike other sciences, can become a hobby

 It is hard to make biology, chemistry, or physics into casual hobbies.
 Astronomy, on the other hand, can be done nearly anywhere in the world without any technical equipment.
 If students want to “go pro” they can invest in star charts, good binoculars, or an amateur telescope.